Fernando Navas

-Fernando Rodolfo Navas (born January 29, 1977, in Merlo, Buenos Aires) is a former Argentine footballer.
+Fernando Rodolfo Navas (born 29 January 1977) is a former Argentine footballer.
 He played club football in Argentina Greece and Bolivia.

+Club career

 Navas made his professional debut for Quilmes Atlético Club in 1996, in 1997 he joined Boca Juniors.
 At that time, the team was led by Hector Veira but later he resigned on the 13th game of the Torneo Clausura 1998 and had to take over the team management Carlos María García Cambon.
 He made him debut the following day against Deportivo Español.

 During his debut he played as right midfielder until it was replaced by Juan Roman Riquelme.
 Boca Juniors lost the match by 3 to 2.